Top 10 Must-Haves for an Amazing B2B eCommerce Website

 1. Make it Mobile Ready

-With more than half of web traffic coming from mobile devices, Google is going mobile-first.
+With more than half of web traffic coming from mobile devices, Google is going mobile-first and this ranks as one of the most important B2B website best practices.
 Your site better be mobile-ready if you want to show up in the search engines – but that’s not the only benefit.

 A bigger consideration is how your prospects want to place their orders.
 Consider their ordering experience and how you can improve it.